dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/classification/chapter.md

 print('Classification: {}'.format(annotations[0][0].label))
 ```
 ## Train on new dataset
-We will use a public sheep face dataset.
+Here we will use a public dataset of sheep faces.
 We create a project and a dataset and upload the data with 4 labels of sheep.
 NOTE: You might need to change the location of the items (should point to the root of the documentation repository)

 ```python